2017 SEC Baseball Tournament: Recap and Photos of Mississippi State’s Comeback Win

-2017 SEC Baseball Tournament recap and photos from Mississippi State’s 4-3 win over Mississippi State on Thursday morning.
+2017 SEC Baseball Tournament recap and photos from Mississippi State’s 4-3 win over Arkansas on Thursday morning.

 After waiting several days to play their first game, the Razorbacks came out swinging with a 2-run home run in the first inning from Luke Bonfield.
 They added another run in the second to make it 3-0.